AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 Access Types Design
 ---------------------

-* Memory addresses objects are called :dfn:`access types`
+* Memory-addressed objects are called :dfn:`access types`
 * Objects are associated to :dfn:`pools` of memory

   - With different allocation / deallocation policies